How area schools prepare students in the event of a mass shooting

 “It makes me sick to my stomach,” Corey Shubert said.

-School leaders are once again on high alter following the Uvalde, Texas Elementary School shooting that left 19 students and two teachers dead.
+School leaders are once again on high alert following the Uvalde, Texas Elementary School shooting that left 19 students and two teachers dead.

 “Apparently they were having their awards day, we had our awards day yesterday as well.
 I just kept reflecting what if that would have been us,” Shubert said.